-- A. All games must be started with the rink having four players.
-Any rink not having its full complement of four players shall be disqualified.
-If a player withdraws from play and there is no substitute, the first two curlers will throw three stones, with the skip throwing two stones.
-No rink may continue to play with fewer than three players. - B. Substitutions may be made during or between games by using the non-playing team member(s) for any team positions (in mixed play, a boy can only be substituted for a boy, and a girl for a girl, following 3.B. above).
+- A. A team may play with three (3) players with the first two (2) players each delivering three (3) consecutive stones at each end.
+Under no circumstance may a team play with fewer than three (3) players delivering stones.
+If a team plays with three players in the mixed division, the alternate order of delivery must be maintained (M, F, M or F, M, F).
+If this occurs while a game is in progress, the delivery rotation can be changed to meet this criterion. - B. Substitutions may be made during or between games by using the non-playing team member(s) for any team positions (in mixed play, a boy can only be substituted for a boy, and a girl for a girl, following 3.B. above).
 In mixed play, if a substitute of the correct gender is not available then the team will continue the game with three players in their existing order, throwing 3, 3, and 2 stones.
 All team members must meet ASAA eligibility requirements and cannot be members of other school representative curling teams as established at the qualifying events for provincials (see 3 above).
 All teams must continue throughout the competition with the listed team members as constituted in the first post-district game of the competition.